cambridge-cares/CitiesKG/agents/README.md

 OS name: "windows 10", version: "10.0", arch: "amd64", family: "windows"
 ```

+For [Tomcat 9]((https://www.liquidweb.com/kb/installing-tomcat-9-on-windows/)), check the link and learn how to deploy the artifact to tomcat server.

+After the tomcat installation, you can find the folder "C:\Program Files\Apache Software Foundation\Tomcat 9.0".
+This folder is by default not accessible, in order to make it executable, you need to click on the folder and open the folder to view once.

 ### Install and Build

-1. The build requires two dependencies, which are provided through the installation of two local jars to the local .m2 repoistory:
+1. The build requires two dependencies, which are provided through the installation of two local jars to the .m2 repoistory:

 ```
 cd <project directory>